 This elective forms a sequence with 26.2504 Philosophy of Technology (Ancient), which, however, is not a prerequisite.
-The history of ideas about technology, arts, crafts, etc, from the 17th to the 20th century, with special reference to recent developments in the philosophy of technology.
-Weekly tutorial classes are devoted to reading and discussing significant thinkers from Francis Bacon to Henryk Skollimwski
+The history of Ideas about technology, arts, crafts, etc, from the early Renaissance to modern times, with special reference to recent developments in the philosophy of technology.
+Main topic is the development of the Mechanical World-View in the Age of Science, and the search for alternative philosophies in today's Technological Society.
+Weekly tutorial classes are devoted to reading and discussing significant thinkers from Roger Bacon to Lewis Mumford and Henryk Skolimowski.